This weekend’s trip is ideal for those looking to escape London for a sneaky summer jaunt...

 We will be staying at YHA Jordans, please note that accommodation is offered on a single sex shared room basis.

 We will be running a free shuttle from Seer Green station which is just 30 minutes from Marylebone.

 The shuttle will leave at 7pm on Friday and return you back to the station after Sunday’s walk.

 Alternatively, the YHA is also just five miles from Amersham Underground Station so you could pop on a tube and take a taxi to Jordans.

-If you would like to take the shuttle option, please let us know at least 7 days before the event starts, simply contact the office.
+If you would like to take the shuttle option, please let us know at least 7 days before the event starts by booking this online.

 HP9 2SN Show me